-Standard scuba knowledge tells us not to dive and fly within 24 hours, and in fact the advice could be expanded to include avoiding diving and going into the mountains within 24 hours as well.
+Diving and flying don’t mix — standard scuba knowledge tells us not to dive and then fly within 24 hours.
+That advice could, in fact, be applied to avoid diving and altitude within 24 hours as well.
 And diving in the mountains, perhaps in a mountain lake, requires a separate certification course entirely.
 But why?
 The answer has to do with relative compression, which occurs when the base pressure to which we compare our depth while diving is something other than 1 bar or atmosphere.

 At sea level, the ambient pressure — the pressure that we’re exposed to by the Earth’s atmosphere — is 1 bar.
 But go up into the mountains, and the pressure begins slowly dropping.
 Airplane and hot-air balloon pilots use complex equations to calculate the drop in atmospheric pressure as they ascend to various heights, but for divers, a simple table with typical ambient pressure at various elevations will do.